Advertisement

 What is the FAFSA and why is it important?

-The FAFSA, or Free Application for Federal Student Aid, is a form that students and their families complete to apply for federal financial aid for college.
-This includes federal grants, work-study programs, and federal student loans.
-The information provided on the FAFSA is used to calculate the Expected Family Contribution (EFC), which is an estimate of your family's ability to contribute to your education costs.
-Many states and individual colleges also use the FAFSA to determine eligibility for their own financial aid programs.
-It is crucial to fill out the FAFSA as early as possible, as some aid is awarded on a first-come, first-served basis.
-The FAFSA is the gateway to most financial aid opportunities.
+The FAFSA, short for Free Application for Federal Student Aid, is a form that students and their families fill out to apply for federal financial aid.
+That includes federal grants, work-study and federal student loans.
+The information supplied on the FAFSA forms the basis for calculating how much your family is expected to contribute toward college costs, expressed as an Expected Family Contribution (EFC).
+In addition to determining federal aid eligibility, many states and individual colleges rely on the FAFSA process for their financial aid programs.
+They will work directly with you to get the information they need, but don’t delay, because some aid is awarded on a first-come, first-served basis.
+The FAFSA is the key to most financial aid and financing processes.

 How can I make my scholarship essay stand out?